-If you’re like most people, then these experiences likely made you feel a little nervous inside, as though you had butterflies in your stomach, sweaty hands, and a rapid heartbeat.
+If you’re like most people, then these experiences likely makes you feel a little nervous inside, as though you have butterflies in your stomach, sweaty hands, and a rapid heartbeat.
 You may have even felt a little nauseous!

 Others have different experiences.
 Some of us struggle with a mental health issue called social anxiety disorder, a type of anxiety disorder that gets triggered by social situations.
 People struggle with social anxiety to varying degrees.